-When you move in or when you visit the house before closing take a pad of paper and a pen.
-Sit in every room of your house or condo for about 10 minutes and start listing out everything you think the room needs including large items (beds, chairs, couches) and smaller items (garbage cans, picture frames, lamps, etc.) Even sit in the foyers and hallways to determine what you need to fill the empty space.
+When you move in or when you visit the house before closing, take some time to visualize how you want the home to look once you're ready to live in it.
+Visit every room of your house or condo for about 10 minutes and start listing out everything you think the room needs including large items (beds, chairs, couches) and smaller items (garbage cans, picture frames, lamps, etc.) Even sitting in the foyers and hallways to determine what you need to fill the space.

 Remember that priority list from earlier?
 Now that you have your budget and you know which rooms need to be furnished first you can start buying the items you wrote down in step 1, for those high priority rooms.
 When your budget runs out, save up and then go back to the list and continue to fill out your rooms based on your priority list.

 Here are a few tips for getting the best deals on furniture for your new home:

 - Pay attention to seasonal sales cycles.
 For example, mid-winter may be a good time to find deals as stores mark down last year's models while summer offers sales opportunities from Memorial Day to Labor Day.

 - Shop secondhand.
 Facebook Marketplace, online bargain groups, Craigslist, thrift stores, flea markets, antique shops and consignment stores are all great places to look for furniture and other home goods at discounted prices.

 - Be wary of opening store credit cards.
 Furniture stores often entice customers to shop by offering a 0% deferred interest credit card but these offers can be tricky.
 If you buy furniture using a deferred interest deal and don't pay in full on time, then you'll end up paying interest on the entire purchase amount.